 Although a rather ordinary looking plaza, the historical significance of Revolution Square makes it one of the important places to go to understand the events of Romanian Revolution of 1989.

 Standing in the center of Revolution Square is the 82-foot-tall Memorial of Rebirth.
-Although the design is disliked by many locals in Bucharest (they call it “The Potato on a Stick”), it honors the 1,500 lives lost in the Romanian Revolution and the rebirth of the nation.
+Although disliked by many locals (they call it “The Potato on a Stick”), it honors the 1,500 lives lost in the Romanian Revolution.

 #15 Stroll the Length of Calea Victoriei